simonhildebrandt/sodapop-search/README.md

 ## Description

-Sodapop Search was originally built for an [Eleventy](https://www.11ty.dev/) [Refresher](https://github.com/simonhildebrandt/refresher), but has now been extracted as a standalone package - hopefully others will find it useful.
+Sodapop Search was originally built for an [Eleventy](https://www.11ty.dev/) site called [Refresher](https://github.com/simonhildebrandt/refresher), but has now been extracted as a standalone package - hopefully others will find it useful.

 (The examples below are drawn from the [Refresher](https://github.com/simonhildebrandt/refresher) codebase - you can see that source code [here](https://github.com/simonhildebrandt/refresher).)